elastos/Elastos.Community/ElastosBountyProgram/front-end/media/README.md

-# Welcome to the Documentation Site
+# Cyber Republic - Media, Resources & Assets

-#### This site is a community maintained guide to how Cyber Republic functions and its policies
+#### This is meant to be the one-stop directory of all Elastos and CR media

+?> For a higher-level overview of Cyber Republic please reference the [full documentation](https://www.cyberrepublic.org/docs)

+This assets are free for the public to use without our permission as long as they are used within our [code of conduct](/code-of-conduct)